 Image courtesy of winnond at FreeDigitalPhotos.net

 I have a feeling the 4K switch will take a lot longer than FCC anticipates.
 Ultimately, it will depend on the broadcasters and consumers to foot the bill.
 Time will tell if this transition gains much ground.
 As of now, there are not many broadcasters making the switch, just a few test markets.
 I am going to wait and see how this new transition plays out before upgrading any of my equipment.
 If you are excited about receiving this new format be patient, this could take some time!
-Please consider subscribing to this website and stay up to date for the switch to ATSC 3.0.
+Please consider subscribing to this website to stay up to date on the switch to ATSC 3.0.